 Once you have the cassette you want to convert in the deck and connected to your computer, all you need to do is press "play" on your deck and "record" in the software and it will capture the audio as it plays back.
 After the converter software has captured the audio, you can export it as an MP3.
 You then can do pretty much anything with it.
 You can burn it to a CD, sync it to a smartphone, upload it to the internet or import it into an audio editing application for further work.

 Converting the audio found on cassette tapes can be a time-consuming process.
 That’s because it’s not a simple file transfer that only takes a few seconds.
 Cassette to MP3 converters must record the audio in real time as it plays in the deck.
 If you’re converting a whole cassette, this can take up to an hour.
-Then you have to go into and into the application to listen to the captured content, edit the audio, separate the tracks and a few other things.
+Then you have to go into the application to listen to the captured content, edit the audio, separate the tracks and a few other things.
 These are all pretty simple things to master, but it can be quite involved as well.
 Just know that if you’re converting a lot of tapes, you’re probably looking at a long-term project.

 There are a couple of ways these converters connect to your computer.
 Most have an integrated cassette deck that allows you to easily slide in the tape you want to convert.
 Others require you to connect your own deck to your computer via RCA cables.
 The former has the advantage of being very convenient while the latter allows you to hook up any analog device, like a record player or 8-track deck, and convert audio from those devices as well.